World politics is always also geopolitics, because geography shapes politics.

 Among the most important representatives were the British Admiral Alfred Mahan (1840-1914), the German General Karl Haushofer (1869-1946), the French Admiral and military historian Raoul Castex (1878-1968), the political scientist Nicholas Spyman (1893-1943), the geographer Halford Mackinder (1861-1947) and the American political scientist Zbigniew Brzezinski (1928-2017).

 Many other countries are clearly ahead of us in geostrategic and geopolitical thinking.
 For example, the securing and distribution of raw materials is not subject to the daily political calculations, but is based on a clear geopolitical approach, because the political branch of science called geopolitics is still the most important pattern of action of the major and regional powers.
+Our Credo is:

 Only those who know history and the past can understand the present and the future.
+The past shapes the future.

 We are convinced that looking at the world from a geopolitical and geostrategic point of view opens up important new perspectives, including the different perceptions of global developments in Europe, the USA, Russia or Asia.
 Geopolitics expands the repertoire of proven political explanatory approaches with interesting new facets and offers explanatory approaches to political events that we sometimes find difficult to classify.
 It challenges us to see the world from the perspective of others.